adam-singer/bench/README.md

 Known Issues
 ------------

-- Bench uses [mirrors] which are currently not supported by dart2js.
+- Bench uses [mirrors][mirrors] which are currently not supported by dart2js.
 - Bench must be run in the same isolate as the benchmark functions; this requirement may be lifted in the future, although remote invocations don't necessarily make sense for benchmarking so that may never be supported.